jeromekofie/Acity_CPP_Project/CS/CS_Group1/readme.txt

 - Tasks can be viewed in a list format, and users can choose to update or delete tasks as needed.
 - All tasks will be saved in a designated file, ensuring that no data is lost between sessions.

+Requirements :
+You are to have cooperated in your solution the following compulsory concepts and any other ten (10) of your choosing from the list below the compulsory list.

+Decision Making concepts (ifs and switches)
+Loops (for, do while, while)
+Files (Create read update delete)
+Functions (arguments and parameters)
+Classes – inheritance
+Variable declaration,
+assignment and initialization,
+\t \n escape sequences,
+overflow,
+fixed and setprecision,
+the setw function,
+the pow function,
+the random function,
+Boolean functions,
+Local and global variables,
+Break and Continue concepts,
+Menu driven concepts,
+Constructors,
+Overloaded functions,
+Enumerated data types,
+Arrays or Vectors,
+Getters,
+setters,
+Polymorphism,
+Encapsulation,
+Exceptions